ldjohn/demoSetups/README.md

 ### 6. View your docker image information.
-   To view the information about the various docker images running, use these commands: for all docker images:
+   To view the information about the various docker images running, use these commands:
+   For all docker images:
    ```bash
    sudo docker ps -a
    ```
-   for the nginx image:
+   For the nginx image:
    ```bash
    sudo docker ps --filter name=nginx
    ```
-   for the petstore image:
+   For the petstore image:
    ```bash
    sudo docker ps --filter name=petstore
    ```